caktus/tequila/research.rst

 The ``ansible.cfg`` that ships with the project will need to define the inventory location.

-Since the relevant playbook for a project will ship inside that project, customized tasks can be added directly in that file.
+Since the relevant playbook(s) for a project will ship inside that project, customized tasks can be added directly in that file.
 If there are sufficient numbers of these tasks for it to be desirable, additional playbooks can be constructed and put in a conventional